firebase/quickstart-cpp/gma/testapp/readme.md

 ### Desktop
   - Note: the testapp has no user interface, but the output can be viewed via the console.
-Note that the GMA SDK uses a stubbed implementation on desktop, so functionality is not expected.
+The GMA SDK uses a stubbed implementation on desktop, so functionality is not expected, and the app will end waiting for the interstitial ad to be dismissed.
   - Register your app with Firebase.
     - Create a new app on the [Firebase console](https://firebase.google.com/console/), following the above instructions for Android or iOS.